stephen-ck-zhang/Multi-Label-Classification/README.md

 **MovieClassification_RoBERTa.ipynb**
 This is the implementation of our final system, RoBERTa.
 Please make sure the envirnoment is set up and run the cells to check the results.
 Also, keeping the preprocessed dataset in the same directory.

-Note, you can use our preprocessed data in the `multiclassification/Data` file.
+Note: you can use our preprocessed data in the `multiclassification/Data` file.
 This is the resulting data by runing our _Data_Preprocessing.ipynb_ file in the same directory.

 ##
 People who contribute to this system: Andy Wang (gw1035@nyu.edu), Stephen Zhang (cz1906@nyu.edu), Koji Liu (ml7324@nyu.edu), Matthew Li (sl7029@nyu.edu)